ivop/osiemu/README.md

 forces a build against Qt 6.7.2 and use the clang compiler.
 It has been tested with Qt 5.15.x and Qt 6.5.x and up.
-Contrary to the main ```osiemu``` binary that has to be built with Cygwin, the launcher binary has to be built with MinGW.
+On Windows, contrary to the main ```osiemu``` binary that has to be built with Cygwin, the launcher binary has to be built with MinGW.
 Preferably the version that is distributed with Qt itself.

 ## Future additions?